 Editors' Note: Dr. C. Everett Koop was a founding board member of the Alliance of Confessing Evangelicals.
 You can purchase this month's featured resource, Classic Koop, which includes the essay referenced below, here.

-With the news of C. Everett Koop's death last week, we are given the occasion to return to a question raised only a few months ago by a blog post on CNN.com which provoked reactions far and wide.
+With the news of C. Everett Koop's death, we are given the occasion to return to a question raised [in 2012] by a blog post on CNN.com which provoked reactions far and wide.
 The question concerns exactly when and how evangelicals came to embrace the pro-life (or as it was known then, the right to life) position.

 A week before the presidential election this past fall, Jonathan Dudley (author of Broken Words: The Abuse of Science and Faith in American Politics, 2011) surprised many people with his provocative blog piece for CNN entitled: "My Take: When evangelicals were pro-choice."(1) Citing well-known statements in 1968 by Bruce Waltke printed in Christianity Today - and referring to the Southern Baptist Convention's express endorsement of abortion in 1971 - Dudley concludes that evangelical faith did not and thus does not entail a pro-life position (Waltke later changed his position, a fact Dudley fails to mention).
 Rather, Dudley would have us believe that the rise of the pro-life movement in evangelicalism was a late addition rooted not in core convictions, but in power politics.